rophy/todo-apps-node/README.md

 TodoMVC using Cloudant and Compose for MongoDB services running on Bluemix.

-Refer to the [README.md](../README.md) file in the parent directory for general instructions regarding this application.
+Refer to the [README.md](https://github.com/IBM-Bluemix/todo-apps/blob/master/README.md) file in the upstream repository for general instructions regarding this application.

 ## How it Works